-In fact, the welfare of First Best is always larger (resp: lower) than the welfare of equilibrium than under the LF-equilibrium, in accordance with Corollary 1.
+In fact, the welfare of First Best is always larger (resp: lower) than the welfare of Laissez Faire for individuals of type A (resp: type B).
+We can also highlight that, first, for very low levels of the social multiplier, both types are worse off under the G- equilibrium than under the LF-equilibrium, in accordance with Corollary 1.
 Second, type A individuals benefit from any government intervention and mainly from the G-equilibrium approach for high levels of the social multiplier, in accordance with Proposition 6.
 In fact, they benefit from the general increase in PA imposed on society without compromising a decrease in the consumption of other goods.
-This effect is stronger under the G-equilibrium where a higher level of PA is imposed to type B individuals.
+This effect is stronger under the G-equilibrium where a higher level of PA is imposed to type Bindividuals.
 Third, for type A individuals, the benefit associated with the government policies is most important for high levels of the social multiplier.
-Finally, the increase in type A individuals' welfare is made at the cost of imposing a high level of PA to type B individuals.
+Finally, the increase in type A individuals' welfare is made at the cost of imposing a high level of PA to type Bindividuals.
 Indeed type B individuals are worse off under any of the two government policies than under the LF-equilibrium.
 Interestingly, their welfare - not only at the G-equilibrium but also at the FB-equilibrium - is decreasing even for higher levels of the social multiplier.
 In fact, a high social multiplier makes the government more willing to impose a higher level of PA because the positive externality effects become more important.
 Yet, this is done at the cost of a decrease of type B individuals' welfare.